Debate heats up over whether more Maine stores should allow dogs

 — Petco

-Stores where dogs are not allowed:
+Stores where dogs are not allowed

 — Maine Mall (or any stores that are part of the mall)